-The Bank That Secretly Controls the World?
+Some Say This Bank Secretly Controls the World

 The World Bank is an international organization that helps emerging market countries reduce poverty.
 It is not a bank in the conventional sense of the word.
 Instead, it consists of two development institutions.
 One is the International Bank for Reconstruction and Development.
 The second is the International Development Association.
 The Bank's 189 member countries share ownership.

 The Bank works closely with three other organizations:

 - The International Centre for the Settlement of Investment Disputes.